OlgaRozina/JSON/README.md

 }
 ```
 ***
-## 11. Create a file "skills.json" and add information about the skills that will be studied in the course in json format
+## 11. Create a file "skills.json" and add information about the skills that will be studied in the course in json format:
 ```
 $ cat > skills.json
 {